 What’s the best way to begin your traditional foods journey?
 I always recommend starting with a roast chicken because it’s a tasty and nutritious meal, and you can use the leftover chicken to make multiple recipes, including chicken bone broth and soups.
-Making a roast chicken gives you the lifelong culinary skills you can use to build your traditional food kitchen.
+Making a roast chicken gives you the lifelong culinary skills you can use to create your traditional food kitchen.

 In today’s video, we’ll talk about the kind of chicken you should choose for roasting and how you can be sure you’re paying a fair price.
 We’ll focus on a Wall Street Journal article that also helps to reveal what’s behind the marketing text and logos we see on our chicken packages.
 I also show you prices of whole chickens at my local HEB grocery store in Central Texas.